kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 disableCookingStation = false
 ; If in a workbench area, uses it as reference point when scanning for chests. checkFromWorkbench = true
-; This option prevents crafting to pull items from warded areas if the player doesnt have access ; to it. ignorePrivateAreaCheck = false
+; This option prevents crafting to pull items from warded areas if the player doesn't have access ; to it. ignorePrivateAreaCheck = false
 ; The range of the chest detection in meters.